archietownsend/suckless/README.md

 - capscolor
 - xresources
 # Credits
-- Some of the scripts from this repo have been copied and altered from [Luke Smith](https://github.com/lukesmithxyz) and [Jake@Linux](https://github.com/jdpedersen1).
+- Some of the scripts from this repo have been copied and altered from repos made by [Luke Smith](https://github.com/lukesmithxyz) and [Jake@Linux](https://github.com/jdpedersen1).
-- I used [Shourai's ST build]https://github.com/Shourai/st as a starting base
+- I used [Shourai's ST build](https://github.com/Shourai/st) as a starting base